okeowo-cloud/alx-higher_level_programming/0x00-python-hello_world/README.md

 100-write.py: Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.

-101-compile: Write a script that compiles a Python script file.
+101-compile: shell script that compiles a Python script file.

+102-magic_calculation.py: Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode